idsia-robotics/hazard-detection/README.md

 - Factory
 - Corridors

-In the version of the dataset of the <em>TAROS</em> paper the Corridors scenario has 52'607 samples and 8 anomalies.
+The <em>TAROS</em>  version paper the Corridors scenario has 52'607 samples and 8 anomalies.

 In the <em>RAL</em> paper we extended this scenario up to 132'838 frames and 16 anomalies.

+#### The latest <em>Data in Brief</em> release has 324'408 frames and 20 anomalies; for the first time we provide 512-dimension features vectors extracted with CLIP.

 <figure>
 <img src="images/dataset_examplev4.png" alt="RAL_paper_anomalies" style="background-color:white;"/>
 <p align = "center">Examples of samples of the <em>Corridors</em> scenario from the <em>RAL</em> paper </p>